About

 LOOPFEST 2024 (Fri 3rd to Sun 5th May)

-In 2024, LOOPFEST stepped it up, featuring over 200 artists performing at 25 venues across three days.
-This brought in an extra 20,000 visitors to Shrewsbury over the Bank Holiday Weekend, shattering previous footfall records.
+In 2024, LOOPFEST grew into a three-day celebration, with over 200 artists performing at 25 venues across the Bank Holiday weekends, shattering previous footfall records.

-The event was free entry, but fringe ticketed events were held over the weekend at Shrewsbury Castle and featured nationally recognised artists including Beardyman, Dutty Moonshine Big Band, The Futureheads and Nubiyan Twist.
+The free daytime programme was complemented by ticketed evening shows at Shrewsbury Castle, featuring major acts like Beardyman, Dutty Moonshine Big Band, The Futureheads and Nubiyan Twist.

 LOOPFEST 2025 (Fri 2nd to Sun 4th May)